thecointech/thecoin/docs/deployment.md

  - site-app: Static App website.
 Connects to broker & rates.
  - site-wallet: [TODO] Static website runs wallet code.
 Runs site-app in a sandboxed iframe.

+ - nft-service: Simple service handles claiming/updating NFT's
+ - site-nft: Website to match

 Libraries:
  - There are a dozen libraries that need deploying

+## .npmrc

+The GAE apps need an .npmrc file co-located with the app to allow installing from GitHub packages (from GAE).
+To ease maintenance, we store a single .npmrc file with no secret in /tools/.npmrc.
+This file is then copied to the deploying folder, and the secret injected into the file prior to publishing.

+These files are then ignored, so we do not have any files committed into Git that could at any point have our secrets exposed.
-## Configuration
+## Environment Vars

--All- configuration information is stored in env files under <root>/environments/<name>.
-Each environment file holds all data needed to run the system.
+-All- configuration information is stored in env files.
+The location of the .env files is under a folder specified in the environment variable THECOIN_ENVIRONMENTS.
+We also store example (spec) .env files under the folder `<root>/environments`.
+When loading a .env file, we first query the external location, then the git folder for the file.
+It should (may) be possible to do some actions (eg - build and test vs published data) by loading the git folder, but for publishing the engineer will need to fill in all the approriate keys etc.

 To select which config to use, we set the environment variable CONFIG_NAME.
-This triggers loading the appropriate configuration, and ensures that the deployment goes to the correct app engine etc.
+Each build step (webpack, deploy etc) calls `tools/setenv.js` to load the appropriate config from this variable, and ensures that the deployment goes to the correct app engine etc.

-The script <root>/tools/predeploy.ts contains some useful actions that are used to deploy to GAE.
+The script `<root>/tools/predeploy.ts` contains some useful actions that are used to deploy to GAE.

+For GAE deploys, there is also a build step called `copyEnvVarsLocal` that copies the contents of the active `.env` file local to the deploy (while stripping wallet keys for safeties sake).